decentralized-oracles/ui-monorepo/README.md

 the `/dist/assets` folder will not be purged if you build again the `ui-home` site to cleanup unused files, you need to manually delete the `/dist/assets` folder content before building the `ui-home` site

+## Deploy.yml

+setup the variables on Github to use the deploy feature

+* WEBSITE_UUID : copy UUID from hosting bucket on Apillon dashboard
+* APILLON_API_KEY : your previously created API key
+* APILLON_API_SECRET : your previously created API secret